-This is a federal grant designed to fund states to conduct a comprehensive statewide birth through five needs assessment followed by in-depth strategic planning to include curriculum and mental health supports, while enhancing parent choice and expanding the current mixed delivery system consisting of a wide range of provider types and settings.
+This is a federal grant designed to fund states to conduct a comprehensive statewide birth through five needs assessment followed by in-depth strategic planning to include mental health supports, while enhancing parent choice and expanding the current mixed delivery system consisting of a wide range of provider types and settings.
+To the extent possible, Contractor will complete all targets and goals of the plan.
+Per Notice of Award no more than 5% of total expenditures shall be expended for administrative activities, for a total dollar amount to be determined once grant award received for 2022/2023.